First-Year Experience Peer Mentor Program

 - Provide information about campus services

-- Familiarizing first-year students with the College’s Academic Honesty Policy and the College’s Judicial Process
+- Familiarizing first-year students with the our Academic Honesty Policy and Judicial Process

 The peer mentor program is an integral part of the first-year experience.
 Peer mentors serve as role models to first-year students and provide guidance and support.
 They complement the instructors by providing ‘first-hand’ knowledge of campus life and academic and personal development.
 Peer mentors are committed to the success of first-year students.